cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * How do you currently collaborate in your work?
 What's the versioning system used there?
 Some friendlier version include Google Docs and Sharepoint

 ### Why git
-* [Git Reference](https://git-scm.com/docs): A reference to all git commands
-* [Basic "Git Everyday" Walkthrough](https://git-scm.com/docs/giteveryday): A reference to basic git commands used on everyday coding

 * Git is a *distributed* versioning system created by Linus Torvalds, the creator of Linux
 * Small and lightweight
 * Free and open source